GStreamer/gstreamer/Playback+tutorial+1+Playbin2+usage.markdown

-#  GStreamer SDK documentation : Playback tutorial 1: Playbin2 usage
+# Playback tutorial 1: Playbin2 usage

 This page last changed on Jun 26, 2012 by xartigas.